ChrisMusson/Super6/README.md

 # Usage
 1. Clone this repository `git clone "https://github.com/ChrisMusson/Super6"`
 2. Install requirements from txt file - `pip install -r requirements.txt`
 3. Edit `IDs.csv` to include all the IDs you want to be in your final database.
-The two that are currently in there are my personal ID and the ID of another account I own for testing purposes.
-Feel free to delete both of these.
+These can be found by going to your desired person's results for any round.
+The value for that user's user ID is the 8 digit number found in the URL.
+The two user IDs that are currently in `IDs.csv` are my personal ID and the ID of another account I own for testing purposes.
+Feel free to delete both of these, they are only there to show the format of an example csv.
 4. Run main.py - `python main.py` or `python3 main.py`.
 This will create a database `database.db` that has all the data from every ID you included in the `IDs.csv` file and will print out the `Calculations` table to the command line.